-If you had a micro fishing kit, you could catch your own food without having to rely on external help.
+With a micro fishing kit, you can catch your own food without having to rely on external help!
 A survival fishing kit is one of the most important things you could have in a bug out bag because it allows you to acquire a virtually limitless supply of one of the most important items of any survival kit - food!
 Also check out how to make a snare trap and related gear - another very small and incredibly useful item to keep with your Prepper gear or Bug Out Bag.

 Essential elements of a Survival fishing kit